steentottrup/NForum/README.md

 NForum
 ======

 NForum is an open source Bulletin Board System / Discussion Forum engine for .NET.
-The source code is 100% done in C#, using .NET version 4.5.1.
+The source code is 100% done in C#, using a (yet to be determined) version of .netstandard.

 NForum is a no BS forum engine implementation, including the basic features needed to run a modern day forum, and an easy way of adding your own needed features, without changing the code base.